Chuck-Carr/cronguard/README.md

-# CronGuard
+# TaskAlive

 A simple, affordable cron job monitoring service built with Next.js 14, Prisma, and PostgreSQL.

 ## Project Overview

-CronGuard is a SaaS application that monitors scheduled tasks (cron jobs) and alerts users when jobs fail or don't run on schedule.
+TaskAlive is a SaaS application that monitors scheduled tasks (cron jobs) and alerts users when jobs fail or don't run on schedule.
 It's designed to be a cheaper, simpler alternative to services like Cronitor.

 See `PLAN.md` for the complete project breakdown and roadmap.